delmic/odemis/doc/develop/base-api.rst

 Event
 =====

 Object used to indicate that a specific event has happened.
 It allows to wait for an event before doing an action.
-For example an scanning emitter moving to the next position (pixel), the end of a complete line scan.
+For example a scanning emitter moving to the next position (pixel), the end of a complete line scan.
 There is only one owner (generator) of the event, but there might be multiple listeners.
 Each listener has a separate queue, which ensures it will never miss the fact an event has happened.

 .. py:class:: model.Event()